top of page

 Ok, don’t leave us hanging!
 How so?

-(2) There is no such thing as causality; there is creativity (novelty) and continuity (conservation).
+(2) There is no such thing as causality; there is creativity (novelty), continuity (conservation), and correlation (solidarity).
 Together they support the illusion of causality.

 (3) Spacetime is real but epiphenomenal; it is a powerful but arbitrary tool that allows us to order events relative to one another.